salrashid123/gcp_pubsub_message_encryption/README.md

 - 2: Using GCP service accounts to sign and encrypt
 - 3: Using GCP Key Management System (KMS) alone
 - 4: Using GCP KMS to wrap data encryption keys and signing keys

+## Disclaimer

+The techniques and code contained here is not supported by google and is provided as-is (the corresponding git repo is under Apache license).
+It seeks to provide some options you can investigate, evaluate and employ if you choose to.